giantswarm/docs/sources/installation/cheatsheet.md

 ## swarm.json

-Using a predefined python image and expose a http server:
+Example using a predefined python image and exposing a http server:

     {
         "app_name": "helloworld",